PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 the PersistentVolumeClaim in `ReadWrite` mode.
 File system expansion is either done when a Pod is starting up or when a Pod is running and the underlying file system supports online expansion.

-FlexVolumes (deprecated since Kubernetes v1.23) allow resize if the driver is configured with the `RequiresFSResize` capability to `true`.
+FlexVolumes (deprecated since PlaidCloud v1.23) allow resize if the driver is configured with the `RequiresFSResize` capability to `true`.
 The FlexVolume can be resized on Pod restart.

 #### Resizing an in-use PersistentVolumeClaim